 Most studies report minimal side effects.
 Less than 1% of patients experience mild discomfort or bruising after treatment.
 That’s a reassuring safety profile, showing that the treatment is generally safe for most men.

-How Shockwave Therapy is Administered
+How Shockwave Therapy Works for ED

 A study in 2010 found that patients had no serious side effects from the treatment.
 If you’re curious about how non-invasive shockwave therapy is used in other treatments, such as for knee pain, you might find this article on shockwave therapy for jumper’s knee interesting.